My Account

 Key Takeaway

-Here’s how to list skills on a resume for a job:
+Here’s how to list skills on a resume:

-3. Refer to your top skills in your work experience: show how you put your abilities to use.
+3. Refer to your top skills in your work experience.

-4. Add 2–3 most relevant skills to your resume summary or objective: prove you’ve got what it takes in the first seconds of reading your application.
+4. Add 2–3 most relevant skills to your resume profile.

 Frequently Asked Questions about What Skills to Put on a Resume